On the Fairness of Time-Critical Influence Maximization in Social Networks: Achieving Fairness in TCIM

-The key idea of using the surrogate objective function in problem~\ref{eq:surrogate_fair_budget_problem} is the following: Passing the group influence functions through a monotone concave function $\Hcal$ rewards selecting seeds that would lead to higher influence on under-represented groups early in the selection process; this in turn helps in reducing disparity across groups.
-It is important to note that controlling the curvature of the concave function $\Hcal$ provides an indirect way to trade-off the total influence and the disparity of the solution.
-For instance, using $\Hcal(z) := \log(z)$ has higher curvature than using $\Hcal(z) := \sqrt z$ and hence leads to lower disparity (this is demonstrated in the experimental results in Figure~\ref{fig:synth_budget_fairness}).
+Optimizing problem~\ref{eq:surrogate_fair_budget_problem} captures both the objectives of the original: i) \textbf{maximizing influence}: since the objective is monotonically increasing it encourages picking more influential nodes, ii) \textbf{minimizing the disparity of influence}: Passing the group influence functions through a monotone concave function $\Hcal$ rewards selecting seeds that would lead to higher influence on under-represented groups early in the selection process; this in turn helps in reducing disparity across groups under the \textit{assumption} that the under-represented groups not only have lower influence in terms of total number of nodes but also have lower influnece in terms of fraction of nodes w.r.t to their groups sizes.
+In other words, as we are passing the group influences through a \textit{concave} function, the increase in the objective would be higher when under-represented groups are influenced, as demonstrated in figure~\ref{fig:illustration_concave}.

+\xhdr{Trade-off between objectives} It is important to note that controlling the curvature of the concave function $\Hcal$ provides an indirect way to \textit{trade-off} between the two objectives, i.e., i) the total influence and ii) the disparity of the solution.
+For instance, using $\Hcal(z) := \log(z)$ has higher curvature than using $\Hcal(z) := \sqrt z$ and hence leads to lower disparity at the cost of lower total influence (this is demonstrated in the experimental results in Figure~\ref{fig:synth_budget_fairness}).
 For our illustrative example from Section~\ref{sec:notions}, we report the results for an optimal solution to \fairtcimbudget problem~\ref{eq:surrogate_fair_budget_problem} with $\Hcal(z) := \log(z)$.
-As can be seen in Figure~\ref{fig:example_graph}, the solution leads to a drastic reduction in disparity across groups for different values of deadline $\tau$ compared to an optimal solution of the standard \tcimbudget problem~\ref{eq:budget_problem}.
+As can be seen in Figure~\ref{fig:example_graph}, the solution leads to a drastic reduction in disparity across groups for different values of deadline $\tau$ compared to an optimal solution of the standard \tcimbudget problem~\ref{eq:budget_problem} at the cost of reduction in total influence.
+So, if one wants to penalize disparity of influence more one can pick $\Hcal$ function with higher curvature but at the expense of potentially lower total influence.

 While it is intuitively clear that using the concave function $\Hcal(z)$ in problem~\ref{eq:surrogate_fair_budget_problem} reduces disparity, we also need to ensure that the solution to this problem has high influence for the whole population $\Vcal$ and that the solution can be computed efficiently.
 As proven in the theorem below, we can find an approximate solution to problem~\ref{eq:surrogate_fair_budget_problem}, with guarantees on the total influence, by running the greedy heuristic (as was introduced in Section~\ref{sec:background:submodular}).